RhetTbull/autofile/README.md

  • ==: template field equals value
  • !=: template field does not equal value

-The value part of the conditional expression is treated as a bare (unquoted)
-word/phrase.
-Multiple values may be separated by '|' (the pipe symbol).  value is itself a template statement so you can use one or more template fields in
+Multiple values may be separated by '|' (the pipe symbol).  value is itself a
+template statement so you can use one or more template fields in value which
-value which will be resolved before the comparison occurs.
+will be resolved before the comparison occurs.
+When applied to multi-valued
+fields (ie. lists), the comparison is applied to each value in the list and
+evaluates to True if any of the values match.

 For example: